Nosopsyllus fasciatus

 Nosopsyllus fasciatus, the northern rat flea, is a species of flea found on domestic rats and house mice.
 Northern rat fleas are external parasites, living by hematophagy off the blood of rodents.
 N. fasciatus can bite humans, but they are more common parasites of rodents.
-Since they are associated with humans, they are common disease vectors that can spread from animals to humans.
+Since N. fasciatus carries the agents responsible for plague and marine typhus and can bite humans, making the species of one of concern for people.
 Diseases that can be spread through fleas include the plague and typhus.
 The rat flea is widespread due to their relationship to rodents and other vertebrates.
 They can be found co-infecting their host with other parasites.

 It is the most widely spread of its genus, having originated in Europe, but has been transported to temperate regions worldwide.
 The genus, Nosopsyllus, contains sixty-eight taxa, which is then divided into four categories Nosopsyllus, Gerbillophilus, Nosinius, and Penicus.

 Identification

 N. fasciatus characteristically look similar to other Nosopsyllus species.
 Like others of this genus, this species is laterally flattened, has well-developed eyes, and a rounded head.
 N. fasciatus has an elongated body, 3 to 4 mm in length.
 It has six posterior and six anterior head bristles containing three long and three short bristles.
 A distinguishing feature is that the dorsal bristle in the posterior row on the head is long but there is a characteristic short bristle immediately ventral to the dorsal bristle.